kubernetes-sigs/gateway-api/docs-src/spec.md

 <em>(Optional)</em>
 <p>AllowedGatewayNamespaceSelector is a selector of namespaces that Gateways
 can use this GatewayClass from.
-This is a standard Kubernetes LabelSelector, a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
+This is a standard Kubernetes LabelSelector.
 Controllers must not support Gateways in namespaces outside this selector.</p>
 <p>An empty selector (default) indicates that Gateways can use this
 GatewayClass from any namespace.</p>
 <p>When a Gateway attempts to use this class from a namespace that is not